usman-088/usman-088/README.md

 ## About

 Full-stack developer with 3+ years building production-grade web and mobile applications — and a growing specialization in AI and LLM integration.
 I work across React, React Native, Node.js, and modern AI tooling, shipping features that are measurable, maintainable, and user-focused.
-Currently based in Germany and available for full-time roles or project-based work.
+Currently based in Germany and available for full-time roles.

 ---